crudbooster/superframework/README.md

 # Super Framework
-The lightweight and fastest PHP framework
+The lightweight and fastest PHP framework from the creator of CRUDBooster